subconsciousnetwork/subtext/faq.md

 Hashtags perhaps?
 On the other hand, a tag is just a link to a page that doesn’t exist yet.
 Backlinks get you all of the practical features of tags.

 See [explorations/hashtags.md](explorations/hashtags.md), [explorations/wiki-link.md](explorations/2021-05-28-multilinks.md) and [explorations/2021-05-28-multilinks.md](explorations/2021-05-28-multilinks.md) for more.

-## What about wikilinks?

-My sense is that link blocks should be able to accept multiple reference types, including just ordinary words that the client can interpret as a wiki “word link”.

-See [explorations/wiki-link.md](explorations/2021-05-28-multilinks.md) and [explorations/2021-05-28-multilinks.md](explorations/2021-05-28-multilinks.md) for more.

 ## Why line-oriented?